OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GNS3-Projects.md

 6. Start all objects in the project with the big green triangle in the top tool bar.
 This action will start **ALL** the VMs will start at once.
 Get comfy as Atlas heaves the world up.
 The more objects in a project the longer this start up time will take.
 If you don't know who Atlas is you'll have some time to read [this](https://greekgodsandgoddesses.net/gods/atlas) while the all the GNS3 VMs (AKA child VMs) start up.
 Each child VM typically starts a console window so the user can see what's going on.

 **Note:**  It is not always necessary (or desired) to start all objects at once.
-If needed, Right-Click a specific child object and use it's context menu to control it individually.
+If needed, Right-Click a specific child object and use its context menu to control it individually.
 <br>
 <br>